HannahHuckstep/PhlashNAMe/index.md

 PhlashyNAMe is a suite of tools that enable a network-based analysis of phosphoproteomic data.
 The analysis tools provided within PhlashyNAMe are (ideally in some order e.g. order of usage/frequency of usage):

+Database creation

+1. CreateDB - Description
+2. IntegratePSP - Description

+Data mapping onto the database

+1. MapPeptides - Description

+Network analysis

+1. TraversalAnalysis - Description
+2. ShortestPath - Description
+3. NeighbourhoodAnalysis - Description
+4. BinomialNeighbourhoodAnalysis - Description
+5. MinimalConnectionNetwork - Description

+Other accesory modules

 1. PrintDatabase - Description
 2. AmountWithLabel - Description
 3. WriteAllUIDs - Description
 4. WritePhos - Description
 5. WriteDBtoSIF - Description
-6. IntegratePSP - Description
-7. BinomialNeighbourhoodAnalysis - Description
-8. MapPeptides - Description
-9. CreateDB - Description
-10. NeighbourhoodAnalysis - Description
-11. ShortestPath - Description
-12. MinimalConnectionNetwork - Description
-13. TraversalAnalysis - Description

 ## Tool options and commands
 To start, navigate into the repo directory and type the following command to view all of the tool options: